The Ultimate Free DISC Test

 Is One DISC Style Better Than Another?

 Emphatically, no. Every DISC style is equally valuable, and each brings critical strengths to a team and organization.
 There is no "best" profile.
 The most effective style depends entirely on the context and the requirements of a specific role.
-A successful accountant likely needs a high degree of Conscientiousness, while a successful salesperson often requires a high degree of Influence.
+A successful accountant likely needs a high degree of **Conscientiousness**, while a successful salesperson often requires a high degree of **Influence**.
 A great crisis manager might be a high-D, and a great counselor is often a high-S. The goal of the DISC assessment is not to rank the styles, but to foster an appreciation for the diversity of strengths that each style contributes.
+The highest-functioning teams are typically those that have a healthy mix of all four styles to cover every operational base, from execution and quality to cohesion and relationship building.